“At the University of Bolton, we take great pride in providing a quality, supportive learning environment for our students.”

 Interested in the practice and theory of behaviour therapy?
-Our MSc Cognitive Behavioural Psychotherapies offers training preparing you for Level 2 Provisional Accreditation as a Cognitive Behavioural Psychotherapist (CBP), or for further study.
+Our MSc Cognitive Behavioural Psychotherapies offers training preparing you for Provisional Accreditation as a Cognitive Behavioural Psychotherapist (CBP) or further study.
 The course is taught by practitioners who are accredited therapists in their own right.

 Mode of Study:

 University of Bolton

 It's estimated that 1 in 4 people in the UK will experience a mental health problem each year (1).
 The problem-focused, action-oriented approach used by cognitive behavioural psychotherapists to help people develop personal coping strategies is a popular and effective method of treating several mental health conditions.
 Our MSc Cognitive Behavioural Psychotherapies (CBP) course prepares you for practice in this in-demand profession.
 Additionally, our experienced British Association of Behavioural and Cognitive Psychotherapists (BABCP) accredited staff will support you in completing a dissertation based on independent research, preparing you for higher-level study and enhancing your career prospects.

 As a graduate of this course, you'll be eligible to apply for Level 2 Provisional Accreditation as a Cognitive Behavioural Psychotherapist with BABCP.
 During your studies, we'll guide you to develop the knowledge, skills and attitudes that underpin CBP practice.
 You'll explore the underlying principles and have opportunities to develop skills in the assessment of clients and the analysis of their presenting difficulties.
 Our expert team will guide you as you develop a detailed knowledge of CBP techniques, and build your understanding of the models of anxiety disorders and depression, and their application to clinical casework.